locationtech-labs/geopyspark/docs/core_concepts.rst

 How Data is Stored in RDDs
 ==========================

-All data that is worked with in GeoPySpark is at somepoint stored within a RDD.
+All data that is worked with in GeoPySpark is at some point stored within a RDD.
 Therefore, it is important to understand how GeoPySpark stores, represents, and uses these RDDs throughout the library.

-GeoPySpark does not work with PySpark RDDs, but rather, uses python classes that are wrappers of classes in scala that contain and work with a scala RDD.
+GeoPySpark does not work with PySpark RDDs, but rather, uses Python classes that are wrappers of classes in Scala that contain and work with a Scala RDD.
-The exact workings of this relationship between the python and scala classes will not be discussed in this guide, instead the focus will be on what these python classes represent and how they are used within GeoPySpark.
+The exact workings of this relationship between the Python and Scala classes will not be discussed in this guide, instead the focus will be on what these Python classes represent and how they are used within GeoPySpark.

 All RDDs in GeoPySpark contain tuples, which will be referred to in this guide as ``(K, V)``. ``V`` will always be a raster, but ``K`` differs depending on